JennersAcevedo/chat-Front/README.md

 ## Description

-This is the Live-Coding Assignment, which consists of building a tiny chat where a “bot” replies to all messages.
+This is the Live-Coding Assignment, which consists of building a tiny chat where a "bot" replies to all messages.

 ## Project setup